ShaunCurtis/Blazr.Demo/readme.md

 Take and use what you wish.

+You can see *Blazr.Invoicing* in action here at the [Blazr.Invoicing Azure Demo Site](https://blazr-invoicing-fluentui-server.azurewebsites.net/)

 **Please**:

 > If you're using it in a commercial setting, get your organisation to make a donation to a charity for it's usage.